ANTsX/ANTsPy/README.md

 Look under the [Actions tab](https://github.com/ANTsX/ANTsPy/actions).
 Then click on the commit for the software version you want.
 Recent commits will have wheels stored as "artifacts".

-we build wheels locally like this:
+Wheels are built locally like this:

 ```
 rm -r -f build/ antspymm.egg-info/ dist/